layouts-css/plain-css/README.md

 ## Key Concepts

-layout-css builds on the idea of utility-first classes popularised by [Tailwind CSS](https://tailwindcss.com/) and introduces the concept of layout classes.
+layouts-css builds on the idea of utility-first classes popularised by [Tailwind CSS](https://tailwindcss.com/) and introduces the concept of layout classes.
 The diference is that utility-first clasess wrap a single concept in css where as the a layout class wraps multiple to achive an intent.

 ### Sizing Layout Classes